 Sugar Lodge offers simple, clean rooms, both basic and suite-style (the latter have kitchenettes and small dining areas), with comfortable beds all around.
 A great room in the lobby has a fireplace by which guests can thaw out while sipping something from the beer and wine bar.
 There is no restaurant on site, but there are lots of takeout options in the village of Waitsfield.
 A hearty complimentary continental breakfast is offered each day, and once you’ve filled up, you can jump into the free shuttle to the slopes.

-Swanky Stowe is the Vermont destination of choice for skiers who enjoy extra touches of luxury and glamour, and the Stowe Mountain Lodge takes it to the next level.
+Swanky Stowe is the Vermont destination of choice for skiers who enjoy extra touches of luxury and glamour, and The Lodge at Spruce Peak takes it to the next level.
 Guest rooms are decorated with nature in mind, and are individually appointed with furniture made of Vermont wood, as well as marble-tiled bathrooms, deep soaking tubs, LCD flat-screen televisions, and, of course, gorgeous views of the mountains.
 Suites offer in-room stone fireplaces.

 If skiing isn’t the goal of your wintertime Vermont trip (or even if it is, but you’d rather avoid the resort scene), consider a stay at this gorgeous B&B in Arlington.
 Once the home of painter Norman Rockwell, whose charming and thoughtful paintings graced the cover of the Saturday Evening Post and offered gentle commentary on American life, this historic property is a place to take a peaceful, cozy escape from the everyday.

 Stay in one of the individually-decorated guestrooms in the main house and enjoy an en-suite bathroom with a two-person spa tub (some rooms also have fireplaces), or stay in Rockwell’s own studio, a standalone building with a massive north-facing window for maximum natural light.
-As it is a true bed-and-breakfast, guests at the Inn on Covered Bridge Green enjoy expansive and delicious hot breakfasts daily.
+As it is a true bed-and-breakfast, guests at The Norman Rockwell Studio and Inn enjoy expansive and delicious hot breakfasts daily.

 Jay is the northernmost ski resort in Vermont, sitting just four miles from the Canadian border, and it gets the most natural snow of any resort area in the state.
 It is a particular favorite for skiers who enjoy off-piste and backcountry skiing, as Jay Peak has a notoriously relaxed policy on these.
 Other attractions include a full-sized ice hockey rink (with a fairly packed game schedule) and a massive indoor waterpark.
 Restaurants, shopping and other outdoor activities are also on offer.